-Fund balance targets are established for the General Fund, the Tort Fund, Debt Service Funds, and Capital Projects Funds.
-The set amounts differ for each fund and require an annual review.
-Factors included in the determination of fund balance targets include predictability of revenues, legal requirements, bond indentures, potential volatility of expenditures, and liquidity requirements.
-The stabilization fund target is a percentage of operating and debt service budget.
+Fund balance targets are established for the General Operating Fund (including the Workers Compensation/Tort Fund), Debt Service Funds and Capital Project Funds.
+The set amounts differ for each fund and will require an annual review.
+Factors included in the determination of fund balance targets include predictability of revenues, legal requirements, bond indentures, potential volatility of expenditures and liquidity requirements.